New Project:Hardware (FPGA) DPS-8/M ∕ FNP Project

 The Terasic DE series was selected for the following reasons:

-While the DE10‑Standard can be used to support development, because there is no explicit need for the ARM core in the finished DN6678 FNP simulation, and because I feel that the DE10‑Nano simply won’t be enough to support a fully featured mainframe alone, I decided to target the DE10‑Lite for the FNP (as well as the mass storage, tape, and unit record processor) components.
-With the FNP handled, (hopefully) two complete DPS‑8/M CPUs will be able to be simulated using one DE10–Nano (along with a 12 MWord SCU and an IOM).
+While the DE10‑Standard can be used to support development, because there is no explicit need for the ARM core in the finished DN6678 FNP, and because I feel that the DE10‑Nano simply won’t be enough to support a fully featured mainframe alone, I decided to target the DE10‑Lite for the FNP (as well as the mass storage, tape, and unit record processor) components.
+With the FNP handled, (hopefully) two complete DPS‑8/M CPUs will be able to be implemented using one DE10–Nano (along with a 12 MWord SCU and an IOM).

 This way an entire Honeywell / Bull Distributed Processing System mainframe can be assembled from these components.